jaloughrey/Gravitational-Wave-Signals/Grav wave signals/CA2-Copy1.md

 <br>
 **Step 2:** Create an interpolation object using the reference waveform, and use this to interpolate the data waveform.
 <br>
 **Step 3:** Plot the interpolated strain against the mock data time.
-Comment on this plot.

 ```python